Mello-App/static-website/privacy.md

 If you sign in with Apple, you are under their [privacy policy](https://www.apple.com/legal/privacy/en-ww/).
 We recommend that you review it to understand their data policies.

 Mello, its servers, and its members are under the jurisdiction of the United States.
 This means that the U.S. government has the ability to request user information from us.
 Due to our commitment to privacy, we would only provide data if they provide us with a valid legal order such as a subpoena.
 Should they provide us with such order and a valid email address to find the user in question, we will still be unable to give them any information because:
+- we can't unsalt and unhash email addresses,
 - we can't unsalt and unhash content IDs, and:
 - we can't unsalt and unhash passwords.

+### How do we protect your data?
+**TODO: Elabourate on what else we do to protect data.**

+Truth be told: there's no be all and end all to protect your data.
+But, we do our best to use modern-day encryption methods as well as strict HSTS, DNSSEC, and CSP to ensure your experience is the way it was intended.
+We have signed a DPA with [Service X]() to better protect your data and ensure it doesn't fall into malicious hands.

 ### What if there's a data breach?
 In the event of a data breach, we will send out an email notification, regardless of if you were affected or not, with password reset notifications, following information pertaining to what things may have been compromised.
 This will all be done as soon as we find said breach.
 Once this issue is patched, we may release information on the issue as well as a write-up on how we fixed it on GitHub.